Farapayamak/Java-Web-Spring-Boot/README.md

 - Java 19
 - Maven
 - Jar as Packaging

+Use this command to run the application:

+`./mvnw spring-boot:run`

+Then it listens on port *8080*.

 ## Usage
 This is the simple usage for both REST and SOAP APIs: